NeuraiProject/neurai-rpc/neurai_methods.md

 Result:
 {
-  "amount" : x.xxx,        (numeric) The transaction amount in RVN "fee": x.xxx,            (numeric) The amount of the fee in RVN.
+  "amount" : x.xxx,        (numeric) The transaction amount in XNA "fee": x.xxx,            (numeric) The amount of the fee in XNA.
 This is negative and only available for the
                               'send' category of transactions.
   "confirmations" : n,     (numeric) The number of confirmations "blockhash" : "hash",  (string) The block hash